Oggy Oggy

-Oggy Oggy is a French preschool computer-animated streaming television series created by Jean Cayrol & Cédric Guarneri and is produced by Xilam Animation with the participation of Netflix and France Televisions.
-It is a spin-off and prequel to Oggy and the Cockroaches based on the character by Jean-Yves Raimbaud and billed as the first French Netflix Original animated series.
+Oggy Oggy is a French preschool computer-animated television series created by Jean Cayrol and Cédric Guarneri, and produced by Xilam with the participation of France Télévisions.
+It is a spin-off prequel to Oggy and the Cockroaches, based on the character by Jean-Yves Raimbaud and billed as the first French Netflix Original, in terms of animated series.
+The series follows the adventures of Oggy Oggy, a kitten version of Oggy who is free from the mayhem of the cockroaches, Joey, Dee Dee, and Marky.
 It was released on August 24, 2021.

 Plot

-The series follows Oggy as a kitten, who goes on cockroach-free adventures with his friends (Mallow and Sporty) in a world where everything's made out of kid toys.
+The series follows the wild childhood of Oggy Oggy, who is Oggy when he was a kitten, freed from the mayhem of the cockroaches (because in this series, Joey, Dee Dee, and Marky don’t actually appear), who goes on heartfelt adventures with his friends (Mallow and Sporty) in a world where everything's made out of kids' toys.

 Characters

-Oggy - a kitten with a light blue body, black dotted eyes, red nose, white stomach and feet.
+Unlike the original series, Oggy Oggy takes place in a town where cats happily reside (though mischievous cats can show up at times).
+Peculiarly enough, Jack and Olivia (who are both cats) are absent in Oggy Oggy, but are seen (with the show's 2D art style) on a framed photo in "Santa's Christmas".
+The cockroaches, Bob, and other characters are completely absent in Oggy Oggy.